ucrbioinfo/AMPS/README.md

 1. <code> -pr, --y_predicted: address to the predicted binary vector file, required</code>
 2. <code> -te, --y_true: address to true methylation status binary vector file</code>
-3. <code> -m, --methylation_file: address to true methylation file address</code>
+3. <code> -m, --methylation_file: address to ground truth methylation file.
+The methylation file must contain all the columns of bismark output</code>

 sample code:

-<code>python accuracy_clc.py -pr ./output/sample_organism.txt -m ./sample/sample_methylations_test.txt</code>
+<code>python accuracy_calc.py -pr ./output/sample_organism.txt -m ./sample/sample_meth_profile_test_ground_truth.txt</code>

 ### Methylation-profile based

 The <code> train_methprofile.py </code> trains a model for cytosine methylation prediction based on its neighboring Cytosine methylation levels.
 Module options:

 1. <code> -m, --methylation_file: methylation file address, required</code>
+2. <code> -c, --context: context, required</code>
 2. <code> -tr, --train_size: training dataset size, number of inputs for training</code>
-3. <code> -ws, --window_size: window size, number of including cytosines in a window</code>
-4. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
+3. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
-5. <code> -on, --organism_name: sample name, for saving the files</code>
+4. <code> -on, --organism_name: sample name, for saving the files</code>

+A sample code to run this module on the sample data:

+<code>python train_methprofile.py -m ./sample/sample_methylations_train.txt -c CG</code>

 The trained model will be saved in the ./models/ folder.
 Then by using the <code> test_methprofile.py </code> for a sample of cytosines, the binary methylation status can be predicted.
 This module's input is a profile of a set of cytosines provided in a tab-separated file.
 Each row of the file should contain the methylation levels of the neighboring cytosines.
 For example, below is a cytosine profile with a window size of 20 centered on the unknown cytosine(methylation levels of 10 cytosines downstream and ten cytosines upstream)